calaldees/teachingWorkshops/teacherTraining/_diagrams.md

 ### Task: Create a mermaid flowchart

-Reproduce the following program as a flowchart using [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/)
+* Reproduce the following program as a flowchart using [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) (7 min)
+* Paste your solutions into the chat

 ```
 start program